 Despite the cost, a bathroom remodel should be a top priority for house flippers.
 After all, the bathroom is one of the most-used rooms in a home.
 Thus, an attractive, well-lit, and updated bathroom can be a difference-maker for potential home buyers.
 New fixtures, flooring, cabinetry, vanity, toilet, and shower/tub add value to a house and consequently, up the selling price.
 That said, house flippers still need to stick to a budget in order to turn a profit.

 The first step in a bathroom remodel is the planning stage.
 Create a plan, set a timeline, and draw up a budget.
 A solid scope of work is the foundation of any successful fix-and-flip.
 Careful planning saves money in the long run because you don’t waste time redoing work or dealing with delays as you return materials and buy new ones.
 When planning a bathroom remodel, make a list of needs and wants.

 - Determine the customary bathroom remodel standards for the property in this location.
 It’s relatively easy to do.
-As a rehabbed, it’s likely that you already have a desired after-repair value of the property in mind.
-Hopefully, it’s based not on wishful thinking but the recent sales prices of other homes in your neighborhood.
+As a rehabber, it’s likely that you already have a desired after-repair value of the property in mind.
+Hopefully, it’s based not on wishful thinking but on the recent sales prices of other homes in your neighborhood.
 Look at the comps you like the best.
-How do THEIR bathrooms are looking like?
+How do THEIR bathrooms look?
 Chances are, you need to make your bathroom look at least as good as theirs to get the highest price.